 Community Involvement – active participation in local community activities and an understanding of regional, national and international issues.

-AASA's program is open to all public school superintendents in the United States and overseas and is cosponsored by ARAMARK Education, VALIC, and AASA.
+AASA's program is open to all public school superintendents in the United States and overseas and is co-sponsored by First Student, AIG Retirement Services, and AASA.
 New York's program is only open to active New York State Superintendents.
-You can review the past list of New York State Superintendents of the Year here.
+Please contact The Council's offices at (518) 449-1063 for a complete list of winners.